koskath/arete2/course_content/SC/final_md_files/Lecture2/lecture_2_slide_51_incoterms-2020-for-sea-and-inland-shipping.md

-# Incoterms 2020 for sea and inland shipping
+# Slide 51 of Lecture 2 contains information about Incoterms 2020 for sea and inland shipping

 # The graph in slide 51 of lecture 2 has the following Structure: